Mkumar262006/Binary-Classification-with-Neural-Networks-on-the-Census-Income-Dataset-Completion-requirements/README.md

 - Expected Test Accuracy: ~80-85% (varies with random seed).
 - See the notebook for training loss plot and evaluation metrics.

-## Notebook Content (census_income_workshop.ipynb)
-Below is the full Jupyter notebook content in Markdown/code blocks for easy recreation.

 ### Cell 1: Imports
 ```python